Blanc-Sablon: Sea access

 Being at the eastern end of Quebec Côte-Nord region, Blanc-Sablon is served by the Bella Desgagnés a passenger/cargo ship sailing, from the St. Lawrence Estuary to Gulf of St. Lawrence and Strait of Belle Isle, connecting with the coastal communities of Rimouski, Sept-Îles, Port-Menier (Anticosti Island), Havre-Saint-Pierre, Natashquan, Kegaska, La Romaine, Harrington Harbour, Tête-à-la-Baleine, La Tabatière, Saint-Augustin and Blanc-Sablon.
 This service is funded by the Government of Quebec.

 The ferry service's main goal is to make up for the 425 km gap in Route 138, which remains unbuilt between Kegashka and Old Fort (in Bonne-Espérance).

 Blanc-Sablon is also the northern terminus of a ferry service across the Strait of Belle Isle to the island of Newfoundland, mainly serving as a connection with nearby Labrador.
-This 28 km-long ferry service, operated by the Roll-on/roll-off MV Qajaq W, is funded entirely by the government of Newfoundland and Labrador and connects with a southern terminus at St. Barbe on Newfoundland island's Great Northern Peninsula.
+This 28 km-long ferry service, operated by the Roll-on/roll-off Qajaq W, is funded entirely by the government of Newfoundland and Labrador and connects with a southern terminus at St. Barbe on Newfoundland island's Great Northern Peninsula.
 During winter months, ice conditions sometimes require the service to divert to Corner Brook instead of St. Barbe.

 Ports of the Gulf of St. Lawrence, on the Côte-Nord Shore: Blanc-Sablon, Harrington Harbor, Natashquan, Havre-Saint-Pierre, Mingan, Port-Menier (Anticosti Island), Cap-aux-Meules (Îles-de-la-Madeleine).